United States Capitol revolutionary war and beyond header United States Capitol

 "No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury."

-Many people believe that the way grand juries are used today are inherently unfair to the suspect and unconstitutional.
-They think the protections intended by the Founding Fathers in writing this clause have been nearly lost and they lay the blame at the foot of the Supreme Court.
+Some people believe this whole procedure has erased the protections the Founding Fathers intended in writing this clause and they lay the blame at the foot of the Supreme Court.

 You can learn more about the Grand Jury Clause here.